jagilpe/encryption-bundle/README.md

 Before you opt for one of them, you should be sure if it's the right one for your requirements and use case.

-The EncryptionBundle was originally developed for a determined application with a clear use case in mind.
-Each user of the application could store information information that refers to him and that, at least in the first stage of the application, should not be accessed by other users of the system.
+The EncryptionBundle was originally developed for its use in an application with a clear use case in mind.
+Each user of the application could store information that refers to him and that, at least in the first stage of the application, should not be accessed by other users of the system.
 The sensitive data should be stored encrypted, and only its owner should be able to decrypt it.
 Another requirement to the encryption of the data was that, although initially the data was to be encrypted and decrypted in the backend, in some moment it should be easy to move the encryption and decryption